Tom Nicholson, Professor Emeritus, College of Humanities and Social Sciences, Massey University, Auckland, New Zealand

 Writing with impact: Teaching students how to write with a plan and spell well (2018)

-He taught in a range of areas including literacy difficulties, psychology of reading, language and literacy, human development, and research methods.
+I have taught or co-taught in a range of areas including the reading process, literacy difficulties, psychology of reading, language, literacy and cognition, developmental psychology, human development, and research methods.

-He directed an after-school University reading project with private sponsorship for ten years attended by many hundreds of pupils needing help with learning to read and spell.
+For ten years, I directed on a voluntary basis an after-school University reading project with private sponsorship attended by many hundreds of pupils needing help with learning to read and spell.
+For five years, during summer semester I co-taught at a local elementary school a University undergraduate course for teachers and trainee teachers where children with reading difficulties received daily lessons from our students.

-After completing NSW high school examinations, he won a Commonwealth Scholarship and a Teachers College Scholarship to University.
-He completed a Bachelor of Arts in History and English at Sydney University and gained a Teacher's Certificate at Sydney Teachers College.
-He taught English and History at Bonnyrigg and Campbelltown High Schools in Sydney.
-During these teaching years, he completed a Master of Arts in History at Sydney University.
-After five years of teaching, he joined the Research and Planning section of the Department of Education of South Australia as a research officer.
-It was there he first became interested in the teaching of literacy and wrote a book, An Anatomy of Reading.
-After three years in Adelaide, he left to complete a Ph.D. in Reading and Language at The University of Minnesota.
-His supervisors were Profs David Pearson and Robert Dykstra.
-His dissertation won the International Literacy Association Outstanding Dissertation Award.
+After completing NSW high school examinations, I won a Commonwealth Scholarship and a Teachers College Scholarship to University.
+I completed a Bachelor of Arts in History and English at Sydney University and gained a Teacher's Certificate at Sydney Teachers College.
+I taught English and History at Bonnyrigg and Campbelltown High Schools in Sydney.
+During these teaching years, I completed during part time study a Master of Arts in History at Sydney University.
+After five years of teaching, I joined the Research and Planning section of the Department of Education of South Australia as a research officer.
+It was there I first became interested in the teaching of literacy and wrote a book, An Anatomy of Reading.
+After three years in Adelaide, I left to complete a Ph.D. in Reading and Language at The University of Minnesota.
+My supervisors were Profs David Pearson and Robert Dykstra.
+My dissertation won the International Literacy Association Outstanding Dissertation Award.

 Major grants were for research interventions targeting “at risk” children totalling over $700,000, mostly from private foundations, to improve literacy for Maori and Pacific children in low-SES areas.
-Other grants were for summer books programs to combat the summer slide.
-He shared a grant from the NZ Tertiary Education Commission (TEC) to write an online book on dyslexia for the adult workplace.
+Other grants were for summer books programs to combat the summer slide and to fund the University after-school reading program.

 Appointments, Keynote invitations, and Awards